abbreviatedman/dangerroom/README.md

 # dangerroom

-A modified version of the amazing wedisagree theme.
-I've
+A modified version of the amazing wedisagree [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)oh-my-zsh theme.

+I've:

 1. moved the directory listing to the right prompt;
 2. replaced it with the yellow X symbol;